Athena Aphaia Temple

-Historical evidences point to the fact the people of Aegina by the second millennium were already worshipping a deity at this site.
-By the end of second millennium the Dorians colonized Aegina and they continued the worship of the goddess.
+Historical evidence points to the fact the people of Aegina by the second millennium were already worshipping a deity at this site.
+By the end of the second millennium, the Dorians colonized Aegina and they continued the worship of the goddess.
 During the Greek period worship of Aphaea began.
 The legend has it that Aphaea escaped the clutches of sailors near the coast of Aegina and was seen going up till she vanished and hence the name Aphaea meaning vanish.
 Aphaea is said to be a mountain and a hunting goddess who protects shipping.
 Aegina was an important shipping area of the region.

-The sanctuary here consist of many buildings not just the temple.
+The sanctuary here consists of many buildings, not just the temple.
 The temple lay at the center of the enclosing walls.
-A large alter with paved pathway and a ramp leading to the temple was found east of the temple.
+A large altar with paved pathway and a ramp leading to the temple was found east of the temple.
 Four bases, two on either side of the ramp are seen.
 These were probably meant for statues.
-The alter was used to burn offerings.
+The altar was used to burn offerings.
 On either side of the alter are found foundations of two buildings which may have been open buildings to house more statues.

 The temple had 32 columns twelve on each side and six at the front and back.
 The columns on the sides incline inwards slightly (about 3/4 inches) to lend greater strength to the building.
 And the columns at the angles are about ¾ inches thicker than the others.
 Limestones found in Aegina were used to build the present temple and they were covered with a thin layer of stucco that was richly painted.